Unit code: BHO6505

 Credit points: 12

-This unit aims to critically review the major decisions faced by marketing decision makers in their efforts to harmonize the organization's objectives, capabilities, and resources with marketplace needs and opportunities.
+This unit aims to critically review the major decisions faced by marketing decision makers in their efforts to harmonise the organisation's objectives, capabilities, and resources with marketplace needs and opportunities.
 This unit allows students to evaluate contemporary practices of marketing: the creation of value for customers and firms and the strategies and methods marketers use to successfully operate in today's dynamic environment.
 The unit reflects on the major trends in the managerial practice of marketing and the teaching pedagogy is crafted around applied learning content, case study analysis, collaborative decision making and reflective reasoning.

 On successful completion of this unit, students will be able to: